based2/KB/network/ip_filter.md

 block from any to 137.74.224.142
 # https://www.abuseipdb.com/check/
 block from any to 137.220.130.2
+# https://www.abuseipdb.com/check/ ftp.halifax.rwth-aachen.de
+block from any to 137.226.34.46
 # A.ch TF
 block from any to 137.175.19.209
 # https://github.com/Cisco-Talos/IOCs/blob/main/2023/05/new-horabot-targets-americas.txt